Buttigieg slams Warren over 'Medicare-for-all' plan with ‘multi-trillion-dollar hole’

 CONCORD, N.H. – South Bend, Ind.
 Mayor Pete Buttigieg took aim at Democratic presidential campaign rival Sen. Elizabeth Warren, D-Mass. over her "Medicare-for-all" plan on Wednesday, after becoming the first major candidate to file for the ballot in New Hampshire’s first-in-the-nation presidential primary.

-Buttigieg, who grabbed headlines at this month's presidential debate for challenging Warren over how’ll she’ll pay for her plan to implement a single-payer health care system, expanded on those concerns Wednesday.
+Buttigieg, who grabbed headlines at this month's presidential debate for challenging Warren over how she’ll pay for her plan to implement a single-payer health care system, expanded on those concerns Wednesday.

 NH PRIMARY GETS REAL AS FILING PERIOD GETS UNDERWAY